 At Reintel we have a specific solution for capillarity in provincial capitals: the metropolitan rings.
 These are redundant solutions of dedicated long-distance cable that provide connectivity in the metropolitan areas of the major Spanish cities.

 Our metropolitan rings, comprised of a minimum number of one fibre pair cable, are installed parallel to the commuter railway line.
 From these locations, they interconnect with our customer’s network through the Points Of Interconnection and the telecommunications co-location centres, thus enabling their network to enter the cities.

 Red Eléctrica Infraestructuras de Telecomunicación (Reintel) is the subsidiary of the Redeia that, as of 1 July 2015, has been responsible for the management of the Company’s telecommunication business, an activity that previously, from 2008, had been carried out by Red Eléctrica Internacional.
-Reintel focuses on the commercial exploitation of dark fibre infrastructure and technical facilities connected to such infrastructure relying on an optical fibre network of more than 52,500 km.
+Reintel focuses on the commercial exploitation of dark fibre infrastructure and technical facilities connected to such infrastructure relying on an optical fibre network of close on 53,000 km.
 Therefore, we have the full support of a solid and solvent business group with a vast experience in the telco market since 1997.

 At Reintel we manage two networks, each one with its own history and unique technical features: the unused, surplus fibre network of Red Eléctrica de España and, since November 20, 2014, the surplus marketable fibre network of ADIF.